coupergateway/couper/docs/website/content/2.configuration/4.block/token_request.md

   },
   {
     "default": "",
-    "description": "Creates implicit default `Content-Type: text/plain` header field", "name": "body",
+    "description": "Creates implicit default `Content-Type: text/plain` header field.", "name": "body",
     "type": "string"
   },
   {
     "default": "[]",
-    "description": "If defined, the response status code will be verified against this list of status codes, If the status code is unexpected a `beta_backend_token_request` error can be handled with an `error_handler`", "name": "expected_status",
+    "description": "If defined, the response status code will be verified against this list of status codes, If the status code is unexpected a `beta_backend_token_request` error can be handled with an `error_handler`.", "name": "expected_status",
     "type": "tuple (int)"
   },